-

 What is consent?

-Consent is defined at law as free agreement.
+Consent is defined at law as free and voluntary agreement that is communicated by saying or doing something.
 A person does not validly consent to sex if they acquiesce because of threats, force or intimidation or if they are asleep, unconscious or so intoxicated they cannot effectively consent.
-A person is not taken to consent to sex simply because they do not physically resist.
+A person is not taken to consent to sex simply because they do not physically or verbally resist.

 Sex without consent is always an offence regardless of the ages of the parties and can be charged under Section 54 of the ACT Crimes Act.
 The maximum penalty for sexual intercourse without consent in the ACT is imprisonment for 12 years.